 - participate in a network of George Alexander Foundation Scholars, with a focus on academic opportunities and community service, as appropriate

-- provide an annual, written report to the University outlining how they have performed during the year and how the scholarship funds have been expended.
+- provide an annual, written report to the University outlining how you have performed during the year and how the scholarship funds have been expended.

 The above conditions are verified each trimester at census date.
 If you fail to successfully meet these conditions, your scholarship payments may be withheld, or the scholarship may be terminated.

 As a scholarship recipient, you must notify the University immediately if you:

 - transfer to another program within the University